Alzheimer’s disease is a growing public health crisis in Mississippi. The impact of Alzheimer’s is projected to rise, and the most recent data show:

 These numbers show that a public health approach is necessary to lessen the burden and enhance the quality of life for those living with cognitive impairment and their families.

-Learn more about Mississippi: Alzheimer’s Statistics, Cognitive Decline, Dementia Caregiving
+Learn more about Mississippi: Alzheimer’s Statistics (PDF), Cognitive Decline (PDF), Dementia Caregiving (PDF), Risk Factors (PDF), County-Level Alzheimer's Prevalence (PDF)

 Public health spotlight